cce2955/ignorebluecheck/README.md

 </p>

 ## Your feed with Extension
-Here's your feed after the extension, the cats were a worthy sacrifice.....well at least you can whitelist them
+Here's your feed after the extension, the cats were a worthy sacrifice.....well at least you can whitelist them.
+Notice that the guy without the checkmark has free reign on your attention
 <p align="center">
  <img src="https://user-images.githubusercontent.com/44739551/235394853-86d44d28-c042-47c2-9a3f-9b14b55d4b60.png"/>
 </p>